dhei/azure-mobile-apps-net-client/README.md

 ## Managed Windows Client SDK

-Our managed portable library for Windows 8, Windows Phone 8, Windows Phone 8.1, and Windows Runtime Universal C# Client SDK makes it incredibly easy to use Mobile Services from your Windows applications.
-The [Microsoft Azure Mobile Services SDK](http://nuget.org/packages/WindowsAzure.MobileServices/) is available as a Nuget package or you can download the source using the instructions above.
+Our managed portable library for Window and Xamarin makes it easy to use Azure Mobile Apps from your managed client applications.
+The [Azure Mobile Client SDK](https://www.nuget.org/packages/Microsoft.Azure.Mobile.Client/) is available as a NuGet package or you can download the source using the instructions above.
 The managed portable library also supports the full .NET 4.5 platform.

+To learn more about the client library, see [How to use the managed client for Azure Mobile Apps](https://azure.microsoft.com/en-us/documentation/articles/app-service-mobile-dotnet-how-to-use-client-library/).

 ### Prerequisites

-The SDK requires Visual Studio 2013.
+The SDK requires Visual Studio 2015.

 ### Building and Referencing the SDK

-The managed portable library solution includes a core portable assembly and platform-specific assemblies for each of the supported platforms: Windows 8, Windows Phone 8 and .NET 4.5.
+The managed portable library solution includes a core portable assembly and platform-specific assemblies for each of the supported platforms: Xamarin.iOS, Xamarin.Android, Windows 8.1, Windows Phone 8.1 and .NET 4.5.
 The core portable platform project is ```Microsoft.WindowsAzure.Mobile```.
 The platform-specific assembly projects are named using a ```Microsoft.WindowsAzure.Mobile.Ext.<Platform>``` convention.
 The Windows Phone 8 platform also include a ```Microsoft.WindowsAzure.Mobile.UI.<Platform>``` project that contain UI components.
 To build the Managed Portable Libray:

-1. Open the ```Microsoft.WindowsAzure.Mobile.Managed_Windows.sln``` solution file in Visual Studio 2013.
+1. Open the ```Microsoft.WindowsAzure.Mobile.Managed_Windows.sln``` solution file in Visual Studio 2015.
 2. Press F6 to build the solution.

 ### Running the Tests